thin-edge/thin-edge.io-specs/src/self-update/README.md

 * If one external ressource is not available installation/removal procedure shall fail before any action was performed.

 ### Robustness in Self-Update processing
-* When "tedge-update" plugin was started, no other update request for any other plugin must be in progress or started by the SM Agent.
+* When "tedge" plugin was started, no other update request for any other plugin must be in progress or started by the SM Agent.
   * Reason: APT will restart the SM Agent during upgrade, what would result into half-executed update procedures of other parallel running plugins and could lead to corrupted system behaviour.
-  * It would be valid to execute any update requests for other plugins when tedge-update has completely finished.
+  * It would be valid to execute any update requests for other plugins when tedge has completely finished.
-    It would be also valid to reject any other update request and report an error to Cloud while tedge upgrade is running.
+    It would be also valid to reject any other update request and report an error to Cloud while tedge update is running.
-* The plugin shall download all requested packages before any upgrade starts.
+* When executing APT the plugin will disable auto dependency solving.
-  * This is to avoid any communication breakdown during upgrade processing.
+  * This is to avoid installing more than the requested packages to reduce risc for potential failures.
-  * If one download fails, no package at all shall be upgrade and error shall reported.
+* SM Agent shall fail when plugin for "tedge" does not support "update_list".
+  * This is since an update request will fail when there is more than one package and the agent is concerned
+* SM Agent shall fail when update request with packages for module type "tedge" contains also other module types.